api3dao/old-api3-docs/docs/next/grp-providers/guides/build-an-airnode/setting-authorizers.md

 - [Configuring Airnode](configuring-airnode.md)
 - [Deploying Airnode](deploying-airnode.md)

 When you deployed your Airnode a receipt file was generated.
-In it is the `airnodeId`.
-Sponsors (via their sponsored requesters) use your `airnodeId` and an `endpointId` to make requests to your Airnode endpoints.
+In it is the Airnode's `address`.
+Sponsors (via their sponsored requesters) use your Airnode's `address` and an `endpointId` to make requests to your Airnode endpoints.
 However, you probably do not want to serve your Airnode endpoints publicly.

 - Only serve your own [requester contracts](../../../grp-developers/requesters-sponsors.md)
 - Only serve sponsors who have made a subscription payment